A Partially Separable Model for Dynamic Valued Networks: Likelihood-Based Inference

 Note that the distribution to draw samples from is now changed as we introduce an initialized parameter $\bm{\eta}_0$ to the log-likelihood ratio.

 Generating a sufficiently large number of samples from $P(\bm{y}^{t}|\bm{y}^{t-1};\bm{\eta}_0)$ only once for each time $t$, and then iterating a Newton-Raphson method with respect to $\bm{\eta}$ until convergence yields a maximizer of the approximated log-likelihood ratio.
-Though anchored on pre-determined samples that are drawn from $P(\bm{y}^{t}|\bm{y}^{t-1};\bm{\eta}_0)$ can greatly expedite the estimation process, the efficiency of not having to update the MCMC samples between learning iterations of $\bm{\eta}$ comes with a cost. \cite{geyer1992constrained} pointed out that the approximated log-likelihood ratio with MCMC samples degrades quickly as $\bm{\eta}_0$ moves away from $\bm{\eta}$, so the parameter estimation in the above setting is highly sensitive to a poor initialization of $\bm{\eta}_0$ and can result in failure.
-We address this issue in the next subsection.
+Though anchored on pre-determined samples can greatly expedite the estimation, the efficiency of not having to update the MCMC samples between learning iterations comes with a cost. \cite{geyer1992constrained} pointed out that the approximated log-likelihood ratio via MCMC samples degrades quickly as $\bm{\eta}_0$ moves away from $\bm{\eta}$.
+We address this issue in the next section.